tartansandal/tartansandal.github.io/_posts/2020-02-05-installing-ruby-gems-on-fedora.md

 Ruby "gems" on Fedora and setting `GEM_HOME` appropriately.

-Setting up local user installation is not normally something Fedora users have to worry about, since the distribution has tweaked the [RubyGems] package so the `gem` command automatically performs a local user install when run by a normal user.
+Setting up local user installation is not normally something Fedora users have to worry about, since the Fedora `rubygems` package has been tweaked so that the `gem` command automatically performs a local user install when run by a normal user.
 In particular,